-Protocase provides TIG and MIG seam welding as a standard process.
-Seam welding is useful for making continuously joining sheet metal, such that they appear seamless.
-To seam weld, the pieces are clamped securely, welded, and then any excess metal is removed by grinding.
-The resultant continuously joined seams are useful for weatherproofing, reducing EMI leakage, and for achieving a seamless look and feel when desired.
+Protocase provides seam welding as a standard process.
+Seam welding is useful for continuously joining two or more pieces of sheet metal so that they appear seamless.
+To seam weld, the pieces are clamped securely and welded, and then any excess metal is removed by grinding.
+The resulting continuously joined seams are useful for weatherproofing, reducing EMI leakage, and for achieving a seamless look and feel when desired.

 Protocase has adopted CMT welding as its standard for seam welding.
 CMT is a newly developed technology that far outperforms conventional TIG and MIG welding for joining light-gauge sheet metal.
 Before CMT, welding light-gauge sheet metal was always more of an art form than an engineered production process.
 MIG and TIG create excessive amounts of heat, which can cause meltback and warping, often ruining the work pieces and causing a high internal reject rate.
 This raised not only our internal costs but also the odds of your job being late.
 In contrast, CMT generates only one-tenth of the heat of MIG welding, and warping and meltback are all but eliminated.
 This sets new standards in welding light-gauge sheets, especially where stringent requirements exist in terms of weld-seam appearance.
 CMT gives you:

 - Quality welds on all metal that we stock for fabrication.
 (Previously, we could not weld certain thin-gauge material.)
 For details on the metals we stock, see our pages on Cold Rolled Steel, Galvanized Steel, Stainless Steel, Aluminum, and copper. (copper is usually soldered)

 - Lower costs, through faster weld times and reduced reject rates.

 - Greater range of materials available for your enclosure designs.
 Whatever we can fabricate we can now weld.